reillypidgeon/bacteria_genome_mining/README.md

 # Bacteria Genome Mining (BGM)

 ## Purpose
-To find homologous sequences (or lack thereof) in genomes for a given taxonomic level, based on GTDB taxonomy (release 232). <br>
+Find homologous sequences (or lack thereof) in genomes for a given taxonomic level, based on GTDB taxonomy (release 232). <br>
 <br>
 Useful for looking at the taxonomic distribution of genes (or proteins) and strain-level variation within species.

 > [!IMPORTANT]
 > - Many of the scripts in this repository are formatted to run as SLURM (scheduled) jobs and are found in the ```slurm_scripts``` directory
-> - Some scripts (```download_scripts/02_genome_download.sh```) will require internet access to work, so cannot be run in an interactive or scheduled job that has restricted internet access (e.g., in clusters like Narval)<br>
+> - Some scripts (```download_scripts/02_genome_download.sh```) will require internet access to work, so they cannot be run in an interactive or scheduled job that has restricted internet access (e.g., in Compute Canada clusters like Narval)<br>
 > - This repository is a work in progress - there may be bugs!

 ## Approach
-- Download genome fasta files (.fna) from the NCBI using GTDB (release 232) taxonomy based on user input
+- Download genome FASTA files (.fna) from the NCBI using GTDB (release 232) taxonomy based on user input
-- Annotate fasta files and predict protein-coding sequences using [pyrodigal](https://github.com/althonos/pyrodigal)
+- Annotate FASTA files and predict protein-coding sequences using [pyrodigal](https://github.com/althonos/pyrodigal)
 - Search for homologous sequences in the newly-created protein catalogues using [mmseqs2](https://github.com/soedinglab/MMseqs2)
-- Output tab-separated tables of all hits and best-hits for a given protein within a genome
+- Output tab-separated tables of all hits and best hits for a given protein within a genome

 ## Dependencies
 The following tools and packages need to be installed for the scripts in this repository to work